chrispepper1989/GitVssInterop/README.md

 #Depreciated SysVars
 Originally when using the branch method I created a way of doing "hard diffs" this basically grabbed a new clone of SS and used beyondcompare to diff the folders.
-This hasn't been used in a while because I recommend using ssdiff instead and normal git-diffall when you want to do a folder compare.
+This hasn't been used in a while because I recommend using ssdiff instead and normal [git-diffall](https://github.com/thenigan/git-diffall) when you want to do a folder compare.

 ##Your BeyondCompare Session
-its better to create a beyond compare session so you can set it up how you like, basically when you use beyondcompare you can save a "session" that keeps all your settings.
+It's better to create a beyond compare session so you can set it up how you like, basically when you use beyondcompare you can save a "session" that keeps all your settings.
 So if you want to do "hard diffs" its a good idea to set this up

 BEYOND_COMPARE_SESSION=

-For a "hard diff" a new folder needs to be created and ss checked out to it, REF_APPEND="_REF"
+For a "hard diff" a new folder needs to be created and ss checked out to it,

+REF_APPEND="_REF"